sheebz/Backbone-Techniques/home.md

 * There are backbone extensions which can take care of this for you.
 * fairly easy to write your own.

-# Validation
+## Validation
 * Backbone's validation occurs on the model object.
 * Validate is provided by the developer, is called automatically before save, this gives the developer a hook to implement custom reusable logic.
 There are some 3rd party extensions for this.
 ** Backbone.Validation -

-# Dependency Injection
+## Dependency Injection
-I highly reccomend you consider using a module loader such as RequireJS
+I highly reccomend you consider using a module loader such as RequireJS.

+## Dynamic Template Loading

+## Implementing a Controller Object
+### Dynamic Controller Invocation